A Personal Story —

 Learning the Transcendental Meditation technique

-By Tom McKinley Ball
+By Tom Ball

 Even though millions around the world have learned the TM technique, the practice is taught in the same, personal way that it always has been.
-With all the talk about scientific research and the technique's clinical applications, it's not always obvious how intimate and personal one's TM practice is.
+With all the talk about scientific research and the technique's clinical applications, it's not always obvious how intimate and personal TM practice is.
 So here's an account of one meditator's personal experience of learning the TM technique.

 When I first heard of Transcendental Meditation, at age 16, I found the words alluring.
 ‘Transcendental’ sounded deep, beyond the familiar.
 I’d been studying Zen and trying to practice it — reading every book I could find about meditation of any kind.
 I soon found myself at a local college campus attending an introductory TM talk, given by a mild-mannered, clean-cut guy who reminded me of Clark Kent.